-For the pair $(g,\t)$, with $\t=\t(r)$, the function $Q(\t(r))$ equals $|\nab\t|^2_g$.
-By \cite{dr-ma1}, the metric is a K\"ahlerian compactification of an Einstein metric if $Q(\t)$ is a member of one of the following three families of rational functions, in which $K$, $\alpha$, $\beta$, $A$, $B$ and $C$ denote constants (the precise choice of which makes $Q(\t)$ positive in $I$ and also determines the Einstein constant of $h$):
+\begin{Remark} If we now add to the above assumptions the requirement on $(M,g)$ that it is a (K\"ahlerian) conformal compactification of an {\em Einstein} metric on the interior and $M$ is of dimension four, the metric $\overline{g}$ (and hence indirectly $g$) can be specified by a local formula for $Q$ \cite[\S19-21]{dr-ma1}.
+In fact, $Q(\t)$ is a member of one of the following three families of rational functions, whose formulas are given below with $K$, $\alpha$, $\beta$, $A$, $B$ and $C$ denoting constants (the precise choice of which ensures that $Q(\t)$ satisfies the boundary and positivity conditions \Ref{bdps}):

-The four-dimensional version of the main result of \cite{dr-ma1} is that for any conformally Einstein K\"ahler metric $(M^4, J, g)$ with conformal factor $\t^2$ satisfying \Ref{lap}, any point in the complement $\Mt$ of the critical set of $\t$ has a neighborhood biholomorphically isometric to an open set in some triple $(L\ssminus N,g,\t(r))$ with $Q(\t)$ one of the above \cite[Theorem 24.1]{dr-ma1}.
-This biholomorphic isometry identifies $\mathrm{span}\,(\nab\t, J\nab\t)$ and its orthogonal complement, with $\cal{V}$ and, respectively, $\cal{H}$.
-Moreover, $J\t$ is a holomorphic Killing field generating a circle action.

-Suppose now that the value $\t_0\neq 0$ which corresponds to $r=0$ is an endpoint of $I$, and the function $Q(\t)$ has at $\t_0$ a simple zero as a limiting value.
-Then $(g,\t(r))$ extends to the zero section of $L$, and a biholomorphic isometry as in the previous paragraph can also be defined on neighborhoods of points in $M\ssminus \Mt$ \cite[special case of Remark 16.4]{dr-ma2}.
-In this case, if $I$ contains the value $\t=0$ (so that $Q(0)\neq 0$), then $0$ is a regular value of the Morse-Bott function $\t$.
-It follows using the same methods leading to \cite[Theorem 16.3]{dr-ma2} that this biholomorphic isometry can be extended to the interior of a manifold $M$ whose boundary $\del M$ is identified with $\{\t=0\}$.
-The metric $g$ is thus a K\"ahlerian conformal compactification of an Einstein metric $g_E$ on the interior of $M$.
-In particular we see that $M$ is diffeomorphic to a closed disk bundle over a Riemann surface $N$, while its boundary is a circle bundle over $N$.